 3. Communicate to get the result you want

-The way often communicate can make it hard to address tough issues like succession:
+The way we often communicate can make it hard to address tough issues like succession.
+This is because:

-talk tends to be understated and focus on daily routines and tasks
+- Talk tends to be understated and instead focuses on daily routines and tasks.

-natural courtesy may lead to avoidance of hard questions like “Dad, when are you going to retire and give us a clear run?”
-The younger generation may less and less patiently wait and hope things will sort themselves out.
+- Natural courtesy may lead to avoidance of hard questions, such as “Dad, when are you going to retire and give us a clear run?”.
+The younger generation may have less patience and hope things will sort themselves out.

 Like any other form of planning, the earlier you start, the more options you will have.
 An early start will also give you time to call on the professional legal and accounting advice you need to achieve the best outcomes.